docker-mailserver/docker-mailserver/docs/content/examples/uses-cases/forward-only-mailserver-with-ldap-authentication.md

 SASLAUTHD_LDAP_FILTER=(&(uid=%U)(objectClass=inetOrgPerson))
 ```

 My LDAP data structure is very basic, containing only the username, password, and the external email address where to forward emails for this user.
-An entry looks like this
+An entry looks like this:

 ```properties
 add uid=username,ou=users,dc=example,dc=org